sunidhisharma03/KyraWorksTasks/README.md

 # KyraWorks Tasks

 This repository contains a set of data-driven projects demonstrating advanced data cleaning, statistical analysis, automated data visualization, and predictive analytics.
-These tasks were implemented using Python and relevant data science libraries, with a focus on automation and backend integration.
+These tasks were implemented using Python and relevant data science libraries, with a focus on automation and backend integrations.

 ---